Featured Stories

 Curator Corner

-What’s in the box?
-It’s a mannequin head for Halloween
+What’s in the Box?
+It’s a Mannequin Head for Halloween

 What's in the box? - In the first of many, our National VA History Center is on the search to discover unique collection items one box at a time.
 On a dark and stormy night (not really), deep in the confines of the quiet halls of the warehouse (actually in a well lit office), our curator staff opened a box to find a mysterious and lonely head, with no body.
 It was the Curse of the Mannequin Head!